 Other Reasons Why Teachers Quit

-There are certainly other factors behind why teachers quit – pregnancy, having to move to another city for their spouse, or other personal reasons And now, one of the newest reasons that many teachers are starting to consider the transition is due to concerns of COVID impacting the 2020/20221 school year.
+There are certainly other factors behind why teachers quit, ranging from pregnancy and illness to relocating for their partner’s job and several other personal reasons.
+Perhaps one of the newest reasons that many teachers are starting to consider the transition away from teaching is due to the increased stress and health concerns in the wake of the Coronavirus pandemic and its impact on schools.
+In fact, more teachers are considering leaving now than ever before.

 Is It Time To Make A Career Change From Teaching?

-So, how do you know when it’s time to time to say goodbye to teaching?
+So, how do you know when it’s time to say goodbye to teaching?

 5 Warning Signs It’s Time To Quit Teaching